When does your caller’s name show up in the identity menu entry in Guardian?

 The contact’s voice is first analyzed by Guardian Identity, which then produces an authentication risk score (from 0% to 100%), resulting in a “Successful”, or “Failed” status.

 Guardian analyzes several phone parameters, resulting in a ranked fraud score (from 0% to 100%).
 It then applies one of three possible statuses: Safe = 0 - 74%; Suspicious = +75%; High Risk = +85%.

 What is Voice Biometric Authentication?

-Yes.
-Having a cold (or being medicated) does not change the natural variables in your voice.
-Since VB engines exploit information related to the shape of the full vocal tract (i.e., the physiological make-up of an individual), the effect of a cold (or medication) will be minimal.
+Furthermore, because VB engines exploit information that relates to the shape of the full vocal tract (i.e. the physiological make-up of an individual) the effect of a cold (or medication) will be minimal.

 detecting the absence of the highest and lowest frequencies which, though not audible to humans, are detectable to VB engines.
-Additionally, the process of replaying distorts audio, and this is detectable by replay detection algorithms.
+Additionally, the process of replaying creates distortion to audio, and this is measurable by replay detection algorithms.

 Can the system distinguish between twins?

 Even though identical twins have the same genes but different physical development, their vocal tracts will vary enough for voice biometric systems to be able to discriminate between their voices.

 The Voice Biometric solution is built on a three-pillar “Privacy by Design” approach that places an emphasis on data privacy, data protection, and data security, and ensures compliance with all regulatory regimes.